 A coating less than five mils thick may wrinkle, especially when brush marks are present.
 Check the thickness using a gel coat thickness gauge.
-The preferred thickness is .010" to .020".
+The preferred thickness is 0.010 to 0.020 inches.

 A wrinkle can also occur if the gel coat is not cured enough prior to lay-up.
-Before lay-up check the surface for tack.
+Before lay-up, check the surface for tack.
 The surface should be sticky but not transfer to your finger.
-Several things can affect a slow cure; solvent or water entrapment, under catalyzation, cold temperatures and other factors.
+Several things can affect a slow cure: solvent or water entrapment, under-catalyzation, and cold temperatures, among others.

 If the gel coat film contains pinholes, check the spray equipment for moisture in the air lines or dirt in the traps.
 It is also important to review your spray techniques.

-Any temperature below 70 degrees F will retard the gel time.
+Any temperature below 70°F will retard the gel time.
 An under-catalyzed gel coat will also result in a slow cure but this is not a recommended technique for deliberately lengthening gel time.
 High moisture and humidity will lengthen the gel time.

-The most common reasons for gel coat sags would be when the gel coat is applied in an excessively heavy application in one or more passes.
-To avoid sagging, spray in multiple light coats at a 15" distance from the mold.
-The maximum thickness to be sprayed at one application is .016".
+Excessively heavy application, in one or more passes, is the most common reason for gel coat sags.
+To avoid sagging, spray in multiple light coats at a 15-inch distance from the mold.
+The maximum thickness to be sprayed at one application is 0.016 inches.

 Gel coat porosity (air bubbles) is normally caused by trapped air or moisture.
-This can be prevented by limiting the spray thickness per pass to .005".
-It is also important to verify that the proper air pressure is being used because an over pressurized spray can cause fine porosity.
-Air pressure should be set based upon the thickness of the gel coat.
+This can be prevented by limiting the spray thickness per pass to 0.005 inches.
+Be sure to verify proper air pressure—an over-pressurized spray can cause fine porosity.
+Air pressure should be set based upon the thickness of the gel coat (generally 40 to 80 psi, depending on viscosity).
 It is also important to avoid any spray overlap areas.
-40-80 PSI, depending on viscosity.

 This problem is caused from porosity related to air entrapment while spraying.
 This can be overcome by spraying the mold surface with several light passes.
 It is also important to bleed any moisture from the air lines and to be sure that the mold surface is dry.